SilkMC/silk/silk-game/docs/tablist.md

     generateName {
         // put your name generator here
-        // it provides a ServerPlayer and requires a Component
+        // it provides a ServerPlayer and requires a Component and a String which defines the priority

         //Example:
         literalText("${this.name.string} test") {
             color = (0x44212..0x45641).random()
-        }
+        } to "2"
     }

     // sets your footers with ScoreboardLines